rrharvey/grunt-file-blocks/README.md

 Type: `String`

 Specifies the name of the file that will be modified.
 The task expects this property to match a single file.
-If you would like to process more than one file per target you must use a files array (see below) property.
+If you would like to process more than one file per target you must use the *files* property seen below.

 #### dest (optional)
 Type: `String`